phiresky/masters-thesis/manuscript.md

 search-and-rescue, and warehouse organization.
 There are many different approaches for applying the methods used for single-agent reinforcement learning to MARL.
-In this work, we survey different learning methods and environment properties and then focus on a problem that persists through most variants: How should one agent use the information gathered from a large and varying number of observations of the world in order to make decisions?
+In this work, we survey different learning methods and environment properties and then focus on a problem that persists through most variants of
+MARL: How should one agent use the information gathered from a large and varying number of observations of the world in order to make decisions?
 We focus on three different methods for aggregating observations and compare them regarding their training performance and sample efficiency.
 We introduce a policy architecture for aggregation based on Bayesian conditioning and compare it to mean aggregation and attentive aggregation used in related work.
 We show the performance of the different methods on a set of cooperative tasks that can scale to a large number of agents, including tasks that have other objects in the world that need to be observed by the agents in order to solve the task.